| Victoria Falls Events | Zambezi Cycle Challenge

 It is a fundraising event which aims to raise funs in order to preserve the wellbeing of Victoria Falls and the surrounding environment.

 To read more about the beneficiaries of this event,

 "Teams will be required to be made up of at least two members, but the race organisers will consider single applicants for as long as they agree to be grouped with other cyclists of a similar ability."

 Elephant back safaris or for the wild at heart some gorge swinging or

 Packages are available through us.

-The three day stage event will cover a distance of between 50 to 80 kms each day
+The three day stage event will cover a distance of between

 This day is all about single track, the gorge and the Zambezi below the Victoria Falls.
 You’ll literally be riding on the edge of the gorge at times!

 Registration is now open and you can do so at

 You will find diagrams of the routes for all three cycling days